 Streitwise is an excellent choice for investors large and small who are looking to diversify into high-quality commercial real estate.
 Since they limit your investment to no more than 10% of your net worth, it can be an excellent choice as an alternative investment in a well-diversified portfolio.

-Since you can invest with as little as $1,000, it’s available even to small investors.
+Since you can invest with $5,000, it’s available even to small investors.
 And it’s the perfect choice for investors who are not only looking to diversify into commercial real estate, but also to get the benefit of both regular dividends and the potential for capital appreciation.

 With dividend rates of 10% annually, Streitwise can increase the income portion of your portfolio.
 In that way, it acts partially as an income generating bond equivalent, but also as an equity component due to capital appreciation.

 The combination of the platform managers having their own money invested in the trust, as well as their four criteria for minimizing risk and increasing cash flow and long-term capital appreciation, this is one of the more safely managed commercial real estate options available.